 The sweet flag plant is a perennial.
-It is made up primarily of pairs of leaves that sprout from a strong base root.
+It is made up primarily of pairs of leaves that sprout from a firm base root.
 The yellow-green leaves reach vertically toward the sun and can grow to be up to five feet tall.
-The leaves are rather narrow and flat, coming to a sharp point.
+The leaves are somewhat narrow and flat, coming to a sharp point.
 They have smooth edges which tend to be crimped or wavy.
-A distinctive feature of sweet flag grass is the presence of a spadix which grows out of the flower stem.
-It is a rounded cylinder that is solid and coated in small flowers which tend to be more yellow in hue than the leaves.
+A distinctive feature of sweet flag grass is a spadix that grows out of the flower stem.
+It is a rounded cylinder that is solid and coated in tiny flowers, which tend to be more yellow in hue than the leaves.
 The flowers are characterized by giving off a pleasant odor.

-Sweet flag is known to be hardy in USDA hardiness zones six through nine, although it is still generally considered tough enough for zones 5 through 11.
-The soil requirements for sweet flag are quite minimal, it needs only average soil, as long as the soil is consistently moist.
-Sweet flag grows best under full sun if the soil is wet enough, but can benefit from some shade in warmer climates.
+Sweet flag is hardy in USDA hardiness zones six through nine, although it is still generally considered challenging enough for zones 5 through 11.
+The soil requirements for the sweet flag are pretty minimal; it needs only average soil, as long as the soil is consistently moist.
+Sweet flag grows best under the full sun if the soil is wet enough but can benefit from some shade in warmer climates.